Request a Free Pack

 We can check your idea works, show you how to protect it, and help you identify the market.
 Our Discovery Service includes a Worldwide Patent Search

 We have helped over 10,000 people just like you with our Discovery Service.

-Get started by registering for the free pack to get access to free services and our help.
+Get started by looking at the Discovery Pack to get access to free services and our help.

 How to get started with a new idea

 Prepare a description of your idea including simple drawings if it is a product.
 You need to get it down on paper for your own benefit before you talk to anyone else.

 It doesn’t need to be complicated.
 Just get the essential facts clear.
 Incidentally you get automatic copyright protection for any documents, descriptions, drawings, photographs and CAD representations that you create.

 Our Information Pack explains how to describe your idea.
 If you want to get a patent for your idea we can help with Patent Searches and advice.

 There may be simpler and cheaper ways of protecting your idea and we can advise you.